The answer may surprise you. Here’s a peek behind the curtain of tropes and genre conventions.

 Hilt pointed to Suzanne Collins’ The Hunger Games as a classic hit that was rife with tropes — she listed a few dozen in the slide shown at the top of this page.

 In the end, it’s a bit of a tricky balance.
-You don’t want to use so many tropes as to risk your novel reading as cliché, but you also don’t want to fail to use any tropes at all and potentially deny readers the kind of experience that drives them towards a genre read in the first place.
+You don’t want to use so many tropes as to risk your novel reading as cliché, but you also don’t want to fail to use any tropes at all and potentially deny readers the kind of experience that drives them toward a genre read in the first place.

 Birth of a new trope